Fast Scrambling in the Hyperbolic Ising Model: Krylov Observables

 Our results confirm the expectations described above and show that the system becomes more chaotic as the background curvature increases.
-In Fig.~\ref{fig:scomplexity} (a) we show the $C_K(t)$ where the ramp-peak-plateau behavior is clearly visible and the peak becomes more prominent as we increase $l_{\rm max}$ in line with the expectation that the model becomes more chaotic as $l_{\rm max}$ is increased.
-In Fig.~\ref{fig:scomplexity} (b) we show $S_K(t)$ which shows the expected exponential rise, the lines show fits to a function of form $f(t)=a(e^c-d)$ and the factor $c$ increases with $l_{\rm max}$.
+In Fig.~\ref{fig:scomplexity} we show the normalized $C_K(t)$ where the ramp-peak-plateau behavior is clearly visible and the peak becomes more prominent as we increase $\ell_{\rm max}$ in line with the expectation that the model becomes more chaotic as $\ell_{\rm max}$ is increased.
+The normalization constant is again the late time average of the complexity.

-The next set of observables are based on calculations using operators instead of states.
-Lanczos algorithm can be generalized to operators in straightforward way using the channel-state duality~\cite{PhysRevA.87.022310}.
-In this case, the Hamiltonian becomes a Liouvillian that acts on the operators, and the usual inner product $\langle p \lvert q\rangle$ of quantum states in Lanczos Algorithm is changed to $\left( A \lvert B \right):= \frac{1}{D} Tr\left[A^\dagger B\right]$.
-We choose $\sigma^z_1$ as our initial seed operator for the Lanczos algorithm and carry out the subspace generation and time-evolution.

-The $C_K(t)$ obtained using the operators is closely related to operator growth in the full model and hence can be used to identify scrambling behavior and chaos~\cite{nandy_quantum_2024}.
-For a fast scrambler, operator complexity is expected to grow exponentially at early timescales followed by a linear increase and finally, they saturate/oscillate about some fixed average value related to the dimension of the Krylov subspace.
-And the Lanczos coefficients $b_n$ should have a linear relationship with $n$, where $0 \leq n \leq \mathbb{K}-1$.
-This shape that the Lanczos coefficients display is generally referred to as the Lanczos descent~\cite{barbon_evolution_2019}.

-In Fig.~\ref{fig:scomplexity} (c), we show the Lanczos coefficient $b_n$ vs $n$, which shows the Lanczos decent behavior, and Fig.~\ref{fig:ocomplexity} confirms this expected behavior for a chaotic system, with the inset showing the early time dynamics of the complexity, which is fitted to an exponential function followed by a linear function.
-Confirming our discovery of scrambling in the Hyperbolic Ising model.
+Our results for the Krylov subspace methods which can be summarized numerically in Appendix.~\ref{appx:krylov_data} show the expected behavior, thus, providing evidence independent of OTOCs on fast scrambling characteristics of the Hyperbolic Ising model.